saeloun/miru-web/docs/docs/contributing-guide/component-library/sidepanel.md

 ---

-The Sidepanel component is a versatile and reusable component that provides a side panel interface for displaying conten in our app.
+The Sidepanel component is a versatile and reusable component that provides a side panel interface for displaying content in our app.
 We can customize it by passing various props to suit our component needs.
 In this guide, we'll walk through how to use the Sidepanel component in codebase.